Marmalade: Process

 Pectin, spices, or flavouring agents may be added to enhance the marmalade for texture, appearance, aroma, and taste.

 Serving

 Marmalade can be served at room temperature or slightly colder.
-Some bitter orange marmalade can last for up to 6 months after opened, while some only lasts until 3.
+Some bitter orange marmalade can last for up to 6 months after opened, while some lasts only 3.
 Marmalade can be served on toast, cookies, biscuits, smoothies, and other bakery products.

 Characteristics

 Marmalade has a sweet and tangy taste, with a texture similar to jam.

 Citrus peel is a main ingredient of marmalade which contains not only numerous functional constituents but also gives the product a different aroma.
 However, it also contains a variety of bitter compounds which may affect the flavour of marmalade.

 Nutrition

 Orange marmalade is 33% water and 66% carbohydrates, with negligible protein and fat content (table).
 In a reference amount of 100 g, orange marmalade supplies 246 calories of food energy, with low amounts or no micronutrients present.

-There has been a consumer portion wanting healthier marmalade, like lowered calories, in some costumer groups.
+Some demand for healthier marmalade, like lowered calories, has been observed in some consumer groups.